 nation’s largest educational endowment and continues to fulfill its original

-mission: provide free textbooks to Texas students enrolled in the state’s
+mission: providing free textbooks to Texas students enrolled in the state’s

 school districts and charter schools.